Juris Doctor Degree Program

 Master of Legal Studies Degree Program

 Attendance in this program is defined as participating in qualified academic events, as defined below.
 On rare occasions, a student may arrange to make up qualified academic events with the permission of the instructor.
-Students who do not participate (and therefore "attend") class will be administratively withdrawn after two weeks if they have not self-enrolled and participated in at least one assignment or discussion.
+Students will be administratively withdrawn after two weeks if they have not self-enrolled and participated in at least one assignment, Live Session, or discussion within that two-week period.
 If a student is dropped from a required course due to inadequate attendance, the student will be required to repeat the course to meet graduation requirements.
 Students are required to actively participate as each course may require.

 Qualified Academic Events